24 Top Rated Attractions in Mae Sariang (2024)

 Even though it’s only 60 kilometers from Mae Sariang to this spot, the trip will take about 3 hours.
 For those traveling by motorbike, enduro or motorbike with a semi-auto gearbox are recommended.
 For those who travel by car, it is recommended to use 4×4 vehicles.
 It is not recommended to visit this place during the rainy season, as about a third of the way goes on a dirt road, which is impossible to drive on, even for AWD.

-Dirty Road Mae Sariang
+Road To Ban Bon Loe, Mae Sariang

 Therefore, it makes more sense to get here from Sob Moei (see above), which you will visit during a river cruise.
 The travel time will only take 20 minutes.